jeremyNg/DictReader/README.md

-# csv_ReaderDict_empty_handler
+# README

-Modification to csv module's ReaderDict to handle empty values
+This is my (admittedly feeble) attempt to modify the DictReader class implemented in the CSV module to replace empty values with a default value.
+This is born of a specific problem which I came across and thought it interesting to solve.